jo-inge-arnes/schema-priming/README.md

 Note that the system message prompt has been altered to perform better on GPT-3.5 Turbo compared to message listed the preprint.
 This is one of the changes that will be made to the final version of the paper.

+## Running the project
-To run, start the backend and the client servers.
+Follow the instructions below, and make sure to start both the backend and the client server.

 ## Backend
 The backend is written in Python using Flask, and is located under *[backend](backend/)*.
 To start the server: